JoeyDP/Components/README.md

 log rotations: 5
 ```

 Finally, it is also possible to turn Components into commands for a command line interface (CLI).
+Simply create a `cli = components.cli.CLI()` object and have your `Component` extend from `cli.Command`.
+Then the command will be registered and its `run` function will be called when the command is used from the command line.
 ```python
 from components.cli import CLI cli = CLI()